Potatopy/loop-revised/README.md

 - Python 3.9 or higher
 - A Discord Bot token
-- A Lavalink host - (optional)
+- A Lavalink host - (included but you can use your own)
-- Everything in requirements.txt - (Will automatically install once you run `setup.py`)

 ## Setup